PrairieLearn/PrairieLearn/docs/installing.md

 ## Running a specific version of PrairieLearn

 The commands above will always run the very latest version of PrairieLearn, which might be an unreleased development version.
-If you would like to run the version that is currently deployed (or a specific older version), use a tag associated to the environment your course is running with.
-For PrairieLearn's main servers, the tags `us-prod-live` and `ca-live` match the deployed versions in the US and Canadian servers, respectively.
+If you would like to run the version that is currently deployed, use the appropriate tag for the server you're using:

+- For courses running under https://us.prairielearn.com/ use the tag `us-prod-live`;
+- For courses running under https://ca.prairielearn.com/ use the tag `ca-live`;
+- For institutions with local installations of PrairieLearn, consult your local IT department.

 ```sh
 docker run -it --rm -p 3000:3000 --pull=always [other args] prairielearn/prairielearn:us-prod-live